GregoryLanter/clicky-game/README.md

 our of bounds for our array.
 Then we add it to the diplay array in state.
 When a program is clicked we update the clicked array in state based on the id when use that later to tell if a card has been clicked twice.

+## Game Play
-##In Krusty's Guess Who you can click a new image each turn when you click an image for the second time you are out.
+In Krusty's Guess Who you can click a new image each turn when you click an image for the second time you are out.
 Click all 12 images with a double click and you Win!

+## Notes
-##The hard part of this program was working with state properly and learning the nuances of setting state.
-I would
-like to restart the game on the first click after you lose, but I am happy to get it to reset on the first click after a loss and then start again after the second click.
+The hard part of this program was working with state properly and learning the nuances of setting state.
+I would like to restart the game on the first click after you lose, but I am happy to get it to reset on the first click after a loss and then start again after the second click.